 Over the years the adoptions continued and the number of cats grew to 24, the number it is today.
 Peter, having an extensive background in construction, transformed his home by installing intricate, colorful catwalks on his walls.
 These additions also continued over the years and now there are catwalks in all the rooms in his home, along with other features such as a coy pond and a ‘kitty room.’
 House Of Nekko is the name of Peter’s House, meaning House Of Cats in Japanese.
 But the story of Zen By Cat begins with a kitten peter adopted in, 2016, Miss Bean.

-Miss Bean, after spay surgery, was diagnosed with Feline Infectious Peritonitis (FIP).
+Miss Bean was diagnosed with Feline Infectious Peritonitis (FIP).
 With her condition rapidly deteriorating Peter seemingly had no choice but to euthanize her.
 But before the decision was final, Peter received a message from a friend of his.
 She said she knew a vet at UC Davis, who might be able to get Miss Bean into a Drug Trial for young kittens with FIP.
 Peter decided he had to try.
 Over the course of the next 31 days Peter and Miss Bean went on a roller coaster of improvements and setbacks against FIP.
 Sadly, Miss Bean lost her fight on July 26, 2016.

 In honor of Miss Bean and all other victims of FIP, Zen By Cat was set up as a nonprofit to raise money and awareness for FIP research.
 Since this, Dr. Pederson and others at UC Davis, have made great strides in their research and have successfully cured around 25 cats from FIP, including Peter’s cat Smokey.
 But there is still work to be done to bring the drug that saved Smokey and others to market.
 Please consider donating to support the work of Dr. Pederson and other reserachers that we help fund (through The Bria Fund associated with the Every Cat Health Foundation who are all working to end this horrible disease known as FIP.